 The point about paying the motor tax before one gets the grant sounds sensible to me but maybe I missed-----

 It does not apply to diesel or petrol cars.
 Why have this inhibition?
 We should apply it to all cars or none.

 We will have to agree to differ on the licence.
 I do not see that banning exploration will suddenly get farmers or the transport industry to change their behaviours.
 I have to be conscious of energy security.
-We will go back to 95% dependence on imported gas when Corrib runs out.
+We will go back to 95% dependence on imported gas when the supply from the Corrib field runs out.
 It is better if we can make the transition we have to make from fossil fuels with some level of security of supply.
-I do not agree we should take a very hard line in the hope that even though it does not impact in any way our carbon emissions today, it will in some way bring about the transformation.
+I do not agree that we should take a very hard line in the hope that even though it does not impact in any way on our carbon emissions today, it will in some way bring about the transformation.
 We have to develop the policies that change the route we are on.
-The phasing out of our reliance on fossil fuels will follow that as we change behaviours.
+The phasing out of our reliance on fossil fuels will follow as we change behaviours.

 I will leave it at that.

 In accordance with the order of the Seanad of Tuesday, 22 January 2019, the House stands adjourned until 12 noon on Tuesday, 29 January 2019.
 It is an earlier time.